 Purdue University is committed to fostering diversity and inclusion and welcomes individuals of all ages, religions, sex, sexual orientations, races, nationalities, languages, military experience, disabilities, family statuses, gender identities and expressions, political views, and socioeconomic statuses.
 Please respect the different experiences, beliefs and values expressed by everyone in this course.
 Behaviors that threaten, harass, discriminate or that are disrespectful of others will not be tolerated.
 Inappropriate behaviors will be addressed with disciplinary action, which may include being referred to the Office of the Dean of Students.

 SCHEDULE:

-■ Week 1 (8/21-8/25): Meet and Greet + European Exploration and Conquest
+■ Week 1 (8/21 - 8/25): Meet and Greet

+Reading: Syllabus + Guidelines

-Reading:Syllabus + Guidelines + Chapter 15Friday, 12pm:Complete your ICP activities (W1 Syllabus Quiz + Pre-course Survey) + W1 Quiz Chapter 15
+Friday, 12pm: Complete your ICP activities (W1 Syllabus Quiz + Pre-course Survey)

-■ Week 2 (8/28-9/1): Toward a New Worldview
+■ Week 2 (8/28-9/1): Reconstruction, 1863-1877